Vanishing ordered moment in the frustrated triangular lattice antiferromagnet CuNdO$_2$: Results and Discussion

 Despite the absence of resolvable magnetic Bragg peaks, this measurement of the collective spin dynamics allows us to identify the likely magnetic ground state of CuNdO$_2$.
 We consider a minimal model of nearest-neighbor XXZ spins sitting on a triangular lattice:

-where $J$ represents the overall strength of the exchange interaction, while $\Delta$ characterizes the anisotropy between in-plane and out-of-plane pseudo-spin components.
-A significant anisotropic value of $\Delta$ is expected, as the $g$-factor anisotropy originating from the crystal field ground state wavefunction naturally leads to anisotropic spin exchange interactions as well.
+Here $S$ denotes the pseudo-spin operators associated with the ground-state Kramers doublet in Eq.~(\ref{CEF_GS}), and $J$ represents the overall strength of the exchange interaction, while $\epsilon$ characterizes the anisotropy between in-plane and out-of-plane pseudo-spin components.
+In this model, we assume the system is projected onto its CEF ground-state doublet, an approximation well justified by the fact that the ordering temperature of CuNdO$_2$ ($T_N=0.78$~K) is nearly three orders of magnitude smaller than the energy gap to the first excited CEF level ($\sfrac{\Delta_1}{k_B} = 131$~K).
+A significantly anisotropic value of $\epsilon$ is expected, as the $g$-factor anisotropy originating from the crystal field ground state wavefunction naturally leads to anisotropic spin exchange interactions as well.

-To fit the inelastic neutron scattering data, we employ linear spin wave theory parameterized by $J$ and $\Delta$ (see Methods for details).
-As shown in Fig.~\ref{fig:FOCUS}(e), we find that the best fit to the data is obtained with $J = 0.2$~meV and $\Delta = 0.5$.
-These parameters indicate that the magnetic ground state CuNdO$_2$ is a 120\textdegree\ antiferromagnetic order on the triangular lattice, with the ordered moments confined to the $ab$-plane.
+To fit the inelastic neutron scattering data, we employ linear spin wave theory parameterized by $J$ and $\epsilon$ (see Methods for details).
+We find that the best fit to the data is obtained with $J = 0.2$~meV and $\epsilon = 0.5$, the result of which is shown in Fig.~\ref{fig:FOCUS}(e).
+These parameters indicate that the magnetic ground state of CuNdO$_2$ is a 120\textdegree\ antiferromagnetic order on the triangular lattice, with the ordered moments confined to the $ab$-plane.
 The small in-plane $g$-factor, previously determined in our CEF analysis, significantly suppresses the dipole matrix elements for elastic neutron scattering, leading to an undetectably small magnetic Bragg intensity despite the presence of long-range magnetic order.
 The wavevector positions for this ordered state, which has a propagation vector of $k=(\sfrac{1}{3},\sfrac{1}{3},0)$, are noted in Fig.~\ref{fig:neutron-muon}(b).
-Our neutron diffraction refinement indicates that a 120\textdegree order with Nd$^{3+}$ ordered moments smaller than 0.3~$\mu_{\text{B}}$ is unresolvable, which is a value greater than the in-plane CEF ground-state moment, $\mu_\perp = 0.11(8)~\mu_{\text{B}}$.
+Our neutron diffraction refinement indicates that a 120\textdegree\ order with Nd$^{3+}$ ordered moments smaller than 0.3~$\mu_{\text{B}}$ is unresolvable, which is a value greater than the in-plane CEF ground-state moment, $\mu_\perp = 0.11(8)~\mu_{\text{B}}$.
 This ordered state then accounts for the absence of a measurable dipole moment in neutron diffraction experiments.